Book in Press — Group Duties

 Not a book, but a book-length thing — The Scope of Dependence-based Duties

 I got my PhD from the Australian National University in 2013.
 My dissertation was called The Scope of Dependence-based Duties.
 The basic thought was: if you’re dependent on someone in the right way, then they have a moral duty.
-I gave this basic thought a painstaking level of precision.
-I then argued that it can be used to specify, justify, and unify the range of claims found within two quite separate literatures: first, the moral philosophy literature on the ethics of care; second, the international politics literature on the Responsibility to Protect doctrine.
+I gave this basic thought a painstaking level of precision, including going into way too much detail about which kinds of groups can (and can’t) have these duties.
+I then argued that this basic thought can be used to specify, justify, and unify the range of claims found within two quite separate literatures: first, the moral philosophy literature on the ethics of care; second, the international politics literature on the Responsibility to Protect doctrine.
 The results were that we can see care ethics as a more systematised moral theory than its proponents often claim, that we can more neatly assign duties under the Responsibility to Protect than had hitherto been recognised, and — more generally — that dependence-based principles ground a wider range of claims in interpersonal and international ethics than first meets the eye.

 It’s a shame to spend three-and-a-half years writing something that only two people will read.
 So if you’d like to do me a supererogatory and time-consuming kindness, you could read the dissertation.